 Who Can Bring a Wrongful Death Claim?

-Generally, California law allows a wrongful death claim to be brought by the family of the deceased.
+Generally, California law allows a wrongful death claim to be brought by the deceased's family.
 However, as is true in many areas of the law, “family” can be broadly defined.
 Below is a list of individuals who can file a wrongful death claim in California courts:

 - Spouse – the surviving spouse of the deceased victim has the legal right to file a wrongful death lawsuit in the state of California.

-- Putative spouse – a putative spouse is an individual who believes they were involved in a valid marriage with the victim, but in reality, the marriage was void or voidable.
+- Putative spouse – a putative spouse is an individual who believes they were involved in a valid marriage with the victim, but in reality, the wedding was void or voidable.
 These are spouses who are found by the court to believe in good faith the marriage was valid and they were financially dependent on the deceased.

 - Domestic partner – a surviving domestic partner, meaning a person who at the time of the death was the domestic partner of the victim in a registered domestic partnership.

-- Children – if a child loses their biological or adoptive parent in a wrongful death, they can file a claim.
+- Children – if a child loses their biological or adoptive parent in wrongful death, they can file a claim.
 This would also apply to stepchildren as long as they can prove they were financially dependent on the victim at the time of death.
 Additionally, a minor who had lived with the deceased victim for at least 180 days before their death and was dependent on the victim for at least 50% of their financial support can file a claim.

 - Heirs – if the deceased victim had no surviving spouse or children, other family members who are considered heirs under California intestacy laws have a legal right to file a wrongful death claim.
-Basically, heirs are the individuals who would inherit the deceased victim's property if they died without a will.
+Heirs are the individuals who would inherit the deceased victim's property if they died without a will.

 What If Several Eligible People File a Wrongful Death Claim?

-How are Damages Calculated?
+How Are Damages Calculated?

 Much harder to calculate is the loss of financial support.
-The deceased, over the course of a life, would have contributed income to the family, and the family is entitled to recover for the loss of that amount.
-As you might guess, this is often highly contentious and difficult to determine, and can include a wide range of different things.
+Throughout life, the deceased would have contributed income to the family, and the family is entitled to recover for the loss of that amount.
+As you might guess, this is often highly contentious and difficult to determine and can include a wide range of different things.

 Non-economic damages are not compensation for the grief of losing a family member, nor for any suffering experienced by the deceased during the incident in question.
 California law does not allow juries to consider these things when making an award.

-Losing a loved one is invariably a difficult experience, and the last thing that you should be concerned with at this difficult time is holding the party responsible for the tragedy inflicted upon you and your family legally liable.
+Losing a loved one is invariably a challenging experience, and the last thing that you should be concerned with at this difficult time is holding the party responsible for the tragedy inflicted upon you and your family legally liable.
 Fortunately, the Los Angeles wrongful death attorneys of Injury Justice Law Firm are available to help.
 Some of the specific ways in which we can help you include the following:

 - We Will Attempt to Negotiate a Settlement with the Insurance Company – A significant percentage of wrongful death cases are settled by the at-fault party's insurance company.
 In these cases, it is necessary for the survivors of victims to establish their damages, including those on which it is difficult to place a monetary value, such as the loss of love, community, attention, affection, moral support, and guidance.

 - If Necessary, We Will Take Your Case to Court – Sometimes, it is simply not possible to come to a settlement agreement that adequately compensates surviving family members for their losses.
 When this occurs, it may be necessary to take the case to trial, which many attorneys are hesitant to do.
-At our personal injury law firm, we are always prepared to take your case to trial if it is in your best interest to do so.
+At our injury law firm, we are always prepared to take your case to test if it is in your best interest to do so.

 There are few times when the attorney you hire matters more than when a wrongful death has occurred.
-Injury Justice Law Firm LLP has attorneys who specialize in wrongful death cases and who can give you the peace of mind, at this incredibly difficult time in your life, that your legal rights are 100% protected.
-Contact us today for a free, no-risk consultation at 310-734-7974.
-Serving the greater Los Angeles area.
+Injury Justice Law Firm has attorneys who specialize in wrongful death cases and can give you the peace of mind that your legal rights are 100% protected at this challenging time in your life.